Asteroid impact prediction: Warning systems

 Smaller near-Earth objects number into millions and therefore impact Earth much more often, though obviously with much less damage.
 The vast majority remain undiscovered.
-They seldom pass close enough to Earth that they become bright enough to observe, and so most can only be observed when within several million kilometers of Earth.
-They therefore cannot usually be cataloged well in advance and can only be warned about, a few weeks to days in advance.
-This is much too late to deflect them away from Earth, but is enough time to mitigate the consequences of the impact by evacuating and otherwise preparing the affected area.
-Warning systems can also detect asteroids which have been successfully catalogued as existing, but whose orbit is insufficiently well determined to allow a prediction of where they are now.
+They seldom pass close enough to Earth that they become bright enough to observe, and so most can only be observed when within a few million kilometers of Earth.
+They therefore cannot usually be catalogued well in advance and can only be warned about, a few weeks to days in advance.

-Current mechanisms for detecting asteroids on approach rely on ground based telescopes with wide fields of view.
-Those currently can monitor the sky at most every second night, and therefore miss most of the smaller asteroids which are bright enough to detect for less than two days.
+Current mechanisms for detecting asteroids on approach rely on ground based visible-light telescopes with wide fields of view.
+Those currently can monitor the sky at most every night, and therefore miss most of the smaller asteroids which are bright enough to detect for less than a day.
 Such very small asteroids much more commonly impact Earth than larger ones, but they make little damage.
 Missing them therefore has limited consequences.
 Much more importantly, ground-based telescopes are blind to most of the asteroids which impact the day side of the planet and will miss even large ones.
 These and other problems mean very few impacts are successfully predicted (see §Effectiveness of the current system and §Improving impact prediction).

+Asteroids detected by warning systems are much too close to their time of potential impact to deflect them away from Earth, but there is still enough time to mitigate the consequences of the impact by evacuating and otherwise preparing the affected area.
+Warning systems can also detect asteroids which have been successfully catalogued as existing, but whose orbit was insufficiently well determined to allow a prediction of where they are now.

 Surveys

 The main NEO focussed surveys are listed below, along with future telescopes that are already funded.

 Originally all the surveys were clustered together in a relatively small part of the Northern Hemisphere.
 This meant that around 15% of the sky at extreme Southern declination was never monitored, and that the rest of the Southern sky was observed over a shorter season than the Northern sky.
 Moreover, as the hours of darkness are fewer in summertime, the lack of a balance of surveys between North and South meant that the sky was scanned less often in the Northern summer.
 The ATLAS telescopes now operating at the South African Astronomical Observatory and El Sauce observatory in Chile now cover this gap in the south east of the globe.
-Once it is completed, the Large Synoptic Survey Telescope will improve the existing cover of the southern sky.
+Once it is completed, the Rubin Observatory will improve the existing cover of the southern sky.
 The 3.5 m Space Surveillance Telescope, which was originally also in the southwest United States, was dismantled and moved to Western Australia in 2017.
 When completed, this should also improve the global coverage.
 Construction has been delayed due to the new site being in a cyclone region, but was completed in September 2022.